 (4) Exceeding the Maximum Parking Spaces Provided.
-Off-street parking may exceed the amounts in Table 7.2-1 by up to ten (10) percent except as follows.may not be provided in an amount greater than 110% of the minimumparking requirement. (a) Up to twenty-five (25) percent over the amounts in Table 7.2-1 permitted by-right when the property is located on a City Connector Street Type.
+Off-street parking may exceed the amounts in Table 7.2=1 by up to ten (10) percent except as follows.may not be provided in an amount greater than 110% of the minimumparking requirement.

+(a) Up to twenty (20) percent over the amounts in Table 7.2-1 permitted when the property is located on a City Connector Street.

-(b) Consideration of relief in the maximum overage allowances will take the following into account in addition to the variance review criteria outlined by the State.
+(b) Consideration of relief in the maximum overage requirements will take the following into account in addition to the variance review criteria outlined by the State.

-[1] Availability of on-street and shared parking opportunities within walking distance.
+[1] Availability of on-street and shared parking opportunities as detailed in 50-7.2B to meet desired parking count.[2]
+Location within a parking exempt area.